PROVIDES COMPASSIONATE CLINICAL CARE

-Through treatment, Lindsay will work with your child to help them develop a better understanding for their current struggles and teach them skills to more effectively manage stress and mental health symptoms.
-Lindsay will collaborate with families to support them in feeling more confident in managing their child’s symptoms by providing psycho education and parenting techniques.
-In treatment Lindsay utilizes supportive therapy, relaxation techniques, exploring patterns of behavior, cognitive behavioral therapy techniques, implementing tools to improve coping and developing insight and awareness.
+Through treatment, Lindsay will work with your child to help them develop a better understanding of their current struggles and teach them skills to more effectively manage stress and mental health symptoms.
+Lindsay will collaborate with families to support them in feeling more confident in managing their child’s symptoms by providing psycho-education and parenting techniques.
+In treatment, Lindsay utilizes supportive therapy, relaxation techniques, exploring patterns of behavior, cognitive behavioral therapy techniques, implementing tools to improve coping and developing insight and awareness.

 Stephanie Chuirazzi is a Licensed Professional Counselor in the state of Pennsylvania, receiving her M.A. in Counseling from Geneva College in 2015.
 Stephanie decided to switch careers and pursue a counseling degree after raising her three sons.
 Her early career involved non-profit management to help individuals with disabilities and she received her B.A. from Miami University in Oxford, Ohio and a Master’s degree from The Ohio State University in Public Administration.